-- \ To impart knowledge on basic concepts to analyze different kind of structures. - \ To give the knowledge about influence line concept for beam, arches. - \ To understand the concepts of analysis of cables and suspension bridges.
+- To impart knowledge on basic concepts to analyze different kind of structures. - To learn the influence line concept for beam, arches. - To understand the concepts of analysis of cables and suspension bridges.

-UNIT - I: STATICALLY INDETERMINATE BEAMS
+UNIT -I: STATICALLY INDETERMINATE BEAMS

-Propped Cantilever Beams - Fixed Beams - Continuous Beams - Theorem of Three Moments - Calculation of reactions, Bending Moments and Shear Force - Shear Force and Bending Moment Diagrams (for all Types of Loadings, Couple).
+Propped Cantilever Beams - Fixed Beams - Continuous Beams - Theorem of Three Moments -Calculation of reactions, Bending Moments and Shear Force - Shear Force and Bending Moment Diagrams (for all Types of Loadings, Couple).

-UNIT - II: ENERGY METHODS
+UNIT - II : ENERGY METHODS